adambyer/SDKless-python/README.md

 # SDKless-python
-demo python implementation of SDKless
+python implementation of SDKless

+<a href="https://github.com/adambyer/SDKless">SDKless Specification</a>